Key Takeaways

 You can bring the sparkle back to your smile with whitening products sold by your dentist, over-the-counter products and professional whitening treatments.
 All of these whitening methods contain various concentrations of active whitening ingredients like hydrogen peroxide according to the British Dental Bleaching Society.
 A stronger formula is more effective at lightening your teeth by several shades, which is why professional teeth whitening costs a bit more.

 The good news is that professional teeth whitening is right for most people with permanent teeth and good oral health.
 If you don’t experience gum sensitivity or receding gums, then you may be less sensitive to chemicals in whitening procedures.
 Professional whitening usually works well for people with stubborn, yellow stains but may not always whiten brown or grey stains.
 Whitening treatments are a great option for people who haven't had previous work done, as tooth-coloured fillings, crowns and caps can’t be whitened like the rest of your teeth.
-You can always consult with your dentist to find out if you’re a good candidate and for information on the teeth whitening options available to you.
+You can always consult with your dental professional to find out if you’re a good candidate and for information on the teeth whitening options available to you.

 If you can’t get a professional whitening treatment due to teeth whitening cost or other factors, don't worry, there are plenty of alternative whitening solutions that can help you improve your smile: